WebSocket Communication Protocol

 {"type": "stt", "text": "..."}

-- Indicates server has recognized user speech.
+- Indicates that the server has recognized the user’s speech. (e.g., speech-to-text results)

 LLM